tud-sumo/tud_sumo/README.md

 ## Updates

-This is version '1.3.0'.
+This is version '1.3.1'.
 The changelog is:
-  - Added Junction tracking
-  - Added Plotter objects
-  - Added better SUMO vType handling
+  - Added scenario creation tools
-  - `sim_data` is automatically appended and stored in the `Simulation` object, instead of using `prev_data`
-  - Removed default junctions
+  - Fixed lights sometimes not updating

 Check changes and previous versions through the project's [GitHub repository](https://github.com/calluume/tud_sumo).